 Use these 15 books and videos to show growth mindset examples for children to follow during social-emotional learning lessons and activities.

 Children benefit from lessons that include real-life, relatable concepts such as how to deal with frustrations, interpersonal conflict, and failure.
 Developing a growth mindset is an important trait to cultivate in your students.
-These 15 books and videos will help you teach growth mindset examples in your classroom.
+These 15 growth mindset books and videos will help you teach growth mindset examples in your classroom.

 Growth mindset is a popular topic in the primary grades because it is a character trait that most children need help to adopt.
 There are many ways in which you can give your children the opportunity to learn and practice these skills.
-Use these books and videos to give your children the opportunity to read about and see examples of growth mindset.
+Use these books and videos to give your children the opportunity to read about and see examples of a growth mindset.

 Growth Mindset Examples Using Books

 Each of the books below describes and depict characters and life situations in which having a growth mindset benefits the main characters.
 Children will enjoy these stories, and learn valuable life lessons from them as well!

 1. Making a Splash: A Growth Mindset Children’s Book by Carol E. Reiley – Written expressly to teach growth mindset, this little book explains how working hard is the key to learning and achieving, not necessarily how “smart” you are.

 2. Everyone Can Learn to Ride a Bike by Chris Raschka – No one is excluded when it comes to the “I Can” mentality; each child CAN reach their goals whether it be to ride a bike or anything else!

 3. The Most Magnificent Thing by Ashley Spires – In this delightful book, a little girl learns that hard work and determination pay off, even if things are not easy.

 4. How to Catch a Star by Oliver Jeffers – With a little flexibility and determination, you can reach your goals!
 Your students will learn this valuable lesson from How to Catch a Star.